-Fuel cells are the most efficient electric energy generator for a future world sustainable growth, and proton exchange membrane fuel cell (PEMFC) and solid oxide fuel cell (SOFC) are the most promising fuel cell types.
-On both types, the heart of the fuel cell is a solid-state composite material-device of which emerge the fuel cell behaviors.
-The aim of this work is to evidence the relations between materials properties and PEMFC and SOFC performances.
+The aim of this work is to evidence the relations between materials properties and PEMFC (proton exchange membrane fuel cell) and SOFC (solid oxide fuel cell) performances.
 This work is concerned about advanced functional solid state composite materials and devices used as active component of PEMFC and SOFC systems.
-The main materials are structurally characterized and this materials characterization is related to PEMFC and SOFC electrical-energy macroscopic behaviors and environmental-energy-economic performances.
-In spite of differences between PEMFC and SOFC technologies, the studied aspects show that the global performances of the PEMFC and SOFC are dependent on specific and similar material properties such as electrolyte density and its ion transport ability, catalyst dispersion homogeneity and active size clusters, anodic and cathodic nano and microstructural parameters, which influence the complexity of the electrical and mass transport phenomena that determine the energy and environmental-friendly (greenhouse gas reduction) character and performances of the fuel cell systems.
+The main materials are structurally characterized and this materials characterization is related to PEMFC and SOFC electrical-energy macroscopic behaviours and environmental-energy-economic performances.
+The studied aspects show that the global performances of the PEMFC and SOFC are dependent on specific and similar material properties such as electrolyte density and its ion transport ability, catalyst dispersion homogeneity and active size clusters, anodic and cathodic nano and microstructural parameters.

-Key words: Materials characterization; Fuel cells; PEMFC; SOFC.
+Key words: Nanotechnology; Fuel cells; Nanostructured materials; Energy.